cgrymala/post-content-shortcodes/README.md

 * excerpt_length => 0
 * image_width => 0
 * image_height => 0
+* tax_name => null (the name of a taxonomy - e.g. "tag", "category", etc. - to be used to filter the list of posts) - Added in 0.6
+* tax_term => null (the list of term IDs or slugs to filter the list of posts - multiple IDs or slugs can be separated by spaces) - Added in 0.6
+* link_image => false (set this to true/1 if you would like to wrap the featured image in a link to the post) - Added in 0.6
+* ignore_protected => false (set this to true/1 if you would like the post list to exclude any password-protected posts) - Added in 0.6
+* view_template => null (if you are using the [Views](https://wp-types.com/) plugin, you can set the ID of an existing Content Template to be used in-place of the default list item output) - Added in 0.6

 The first 13 arguments are standard arguments for the `get_posts()` function.